latchset/kryoptic/README.md

  * openssl dependencies
  * sqlite

-Note, the default feature links against the system installed openssl and does not use the openssl submodule, you need the openssl development package to build with the default features.
+Note, the default feature links against the system installed OpenSSL libraries, you need the OpenSSL development packages to build with the default features selection.

 # Setup

-First after cloning, we need to pull and update openssl submodule:

-    $ git submodule init
-    $ git submodule update
+Kryoptic normally builds and dynamically links against a system version of OpenSSL; alternatively the build system can be pointed to OpenSSL sources to generate a build with the crypto library statically linked into the binaries.

+For builds that need to include a static build of OpenSSL, download and unpack the desired version and set the env var KRYOPTIC_OPENSSL_SOURCES to the path where the source were unpacked.

+Example:

+    export KRYOPTIC_OPENSSL_SOURCES=/path/to/src/openssl

 # Build